 Most companies sit somewhere between those two outcomes, not because they chose the wrong tool, but because they automated the wrong things first.

-This guide covers which parts of customer service AI handles reliably, where it still creates more problems than it solves, and how to make a build-vs-buy decision that matches your actual support operation.
+This guide covers which parts of customer service AI handles reliably, where it still creates more problems than it solves, and how to make a build-vs-buy decision tied to ticket volume, workflow complexity, customer risk, and payback period.

 Want to automate this for your business?
 Let's talk →